Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Introduction

-Let us now discuss some results available in the literature for the stochastic counterpart of the \eqref{1} and related models in the whole space or on a torus.
-The existence of a unique strong solution with $\mathbb{P}$-a.s. continuous paths in $\C([0,T];\H^1(\mathcal{O})),$ for $\u_0\in\mathrm{L}^2(\Omega;\H^1(\mathcal{O}))$, to the stochastic tamed 3D Navier-Stokes equation in the whole space as well as in the periodic boundary case is obtained in \cite{MRXZ1}.
-They also prove the existence of a unique invariant measure for the corresponding transition semigroup.
+Let us now discuss some results available in the literature for the stochastic counterpart of the system \eqref{1} and related models in the whole space or on a torus.
+The existence of a unique strong solution with $\mathbb{P}$-a.s., continuous paths in $\C([0,T];\H^1(\mathcal{O})),$ for $\u_0\in\mathrm{L}^2(\Omega;\H^1(\mathcal{O}))$, to stochastic tamed 3D NSE in the whole space as well as in the periodic boundary case is obtained in \cite{MRXZ1}.
+They have proved the existence of a unique invariant measure for the corresponding transition semigroup also.
 Recently, \cite{ZBGD} improved their results for a slightly simplified system.
 The authors in \cite{WLMR} established the local and global existence and uniqueness of solutions for general deterministic and stochastic nonlinear evolution equations with coefficients satisfying some local monotonicity and generalized coercivity conditions.
-In \cite{WL}, the author showed the existence and uniqueness of strong solutions for a large class of SPDE, where the coefficients satisfy the local monotonicity and Lyapunov condition, and he provided the stochastic tamed 3D Navier-Stokes equations as an example.
-A large deviation principle of Freidlin-Wentzell type for the stochastic tamed 3D Navier-Stokes equations driven by multiplicative noise in the whole space or on a torus is established in \cite{MRTZ1}.
+In \cite{WL}, the author showed the existence and uniqueness of strong solutions for a large class of SPDE, where the coefficients satisfy the local monotonicity and Lyapunov condition, and he provided the stochastic tamed 3D NSE as an example.
+A large deviation principle of Freidlin-Wentzell type for stochastic tamed 3D NSE driven by multiplicative noise in the whole space or on a torus is established in \cite{MRTZ1}.
 All these works established the existence and uniqueness of strong solutions in the regularity class given in \eqref{2}.
-The global solvability of 3D Navier-Stokes equations in the whole space with a Brinkman-Forchheimer type term subject to an anisotropic viscosity and a random perturbation of multiplicative type is described in the work \cite{HBAM}.
+The global solvability of 3D NSE in the whole space with a Brinkman-Forchheimer type term subject to an anisotropic viscosity and a random perturbation of multiplicative type is described in the work \cite{HBAM}.